bcsitera/bcsitera.github.io/apps/contract-management/docs/en-US/help.md

 - Create contract lines for billing.
 - Create periodic sales orders and invoices based on contract lines.
 - Multiple partners for 1 contract.
+- Manage collaterals and retentions on purchase and sales documents.

 ## Table of Contents
   - [Settings](#settings)